ONCA Compliance

 The Ontario government is currently proposing amendments to ONCA to simplify voting requirements for share capital social clubs, facilitating continuance and mitigating dissolution risks.
 With the support of our legal counsel, we anticipate that these amendments will enable the establishment of three distinct member classes, each with voting rights proportional to their respective financial commitments.
 This structured approach aims to ensure equitable representation and align voting power with member contributions.

-- Reviewing our current corporate structure and share arrangements.
+• Reviewed our current corporate structure and share arrangements.

-- Preparing amendments to our governing documents to facilitate the transition to a non-share capital structure.
+• Made amendments to our governing documents to facilitate the transition to a non-share capital structure.

 Commitment to the Club’s Future